Gravitational Pressure and the Accelerating Universe: Gravitational Pressure in a FRW Universe

 \section{Gravitational Pressure in a FRW Universe}

-A homogeneous and isotropic universe is described by the (standard) Friedmann-Robertson-Walker (FRW) metric in co-moving coordinates (see, \textit{e.g.}, \cite{MTW})
+A homogeneous and isotropic universe is described by the (standard) Friedman-Robertson-Walker (FRW) metric in co-moving coordinates (see, \textit{e.g.}, \cite{MTW})

 in which $k =0, 1$, or $-1$ is the curvature constant of a three-dimensional spatial hypersurface, $a(t)$ is the ``scale factor'' and $t$ is the ``cosmic'' time.
-Fortunately, observations of the actual universe can provide information on the values of the parameters $k$ and $a$.
-Observational data indicates that the actual universe is endowed with a small, but non-vanishing cosmological constant (or some sort of dynamical cosmological ``constant'').
-Hence, in order to properly address the dynamics of the universe (and specially the issue of its accelerated expansion), one has to consider the cosmological term (or simply the $\Lambda$-term) in the Einstein field equation, namely
+Observations of the actual universe can provide information on the values of the parameters $k$ and $a$.
+In this work, we consider the the Einstein field equation with the cosmological term, $\Lambda\, g_{\mu\nu}$, namely,